mlabbe/nativefiledialog/README.md

  - Support for Vista's modern `IFileDialog` on Windows.
  - Support for non-deprecated Cocoa APIs on OS X.
  - GTK+3 dialog on Linux.
+ - Optional Zenity support on Linux to avoid linking GTK+.
  - Tested, works alongside [http://www.libsdl.org](SDL2) on all platforms, for the game developers out there.

 # Example Usage #